CriticalHunter/Youtube_Scraper/README.md

     2. For single playlist it will store
         1. Only video data in tb_videos

-## Guide
+## Setup Guide
-Below is a detailed guide on using this.
+Below is a detailed guide on setting up the environment.

 ### Youtube API
 First you need to have you Youtube API key.
 Below is a link of a video, that will guide you. **Watch from 0:00 - 5:30**